GATB/MindTheGap/doc/MindTheGap_assembly.md

 In many assembly outputs, contigs ends may overlap.
 In particular, contigs from *De Bruijn* based assemblies may overlap from `k`.
-In case the overlap between your contigs exceed the 'k' value chosen for *MindTheGap*, we recommand specifying the overlap using the `-overlap` option.
+In case the overlap between your contigs exceeds the 'k' value chosen for *MindTheGap*, we recommand specifying the overlap using the `-overlap` option.

 #### Graph complexity